sitiporn/Reading-paper/README.md

      -  fine-tuning takes 30 epochs
      -  label smoothing to the intent classification loss Zhang et al. (2020a).

+### Likely to be  wrong assumption
+    - Pretrain from scarch without utilize the weight of Pretrain models <- How do I know that ?
 ### Bug To fix

    check gradient of each layer of encoder if loss not decrease